-Democrats want to grill Wells Fargo executives about auto insurance: letter
+Democrats want to grill Wells Fargo executives about auto insurance

 3 Min Read

-WASHINGTON (Reuters) - Democratic lawmakers on Tuesday pushed for another chance to grill Wells Fargo & Co's leadership about sales practices after the scandal-hit bank said it forced auto insurance on borrowers who did not need it.
+WASHINGTON (Reuters) - Democratic lawmakers pushed on Tuesday for another chance to question Wells Fargo & Co's (WFC.N) leadership about sales practices after the scandal-hit bank said it forced auto insurance on borrowers who did not need it.

-Democrats on the Senate Banking Committee plan to ask Republicans in leadership to summon Wells Fargo Chairman Stephen Sanger and Chief Executive Tim Sloan to answer how sales abuses went unchecked at the bank for so long, according to a draft letter viewed by Reuters.
+Democrats on the Senate Banking Committee asked its Republican leaders in a letter to summon Wells Fargo Chairman Stephen Sanger and Chief Executive Tim Sloan.

-That letter would follow one sent on Tuesday by Representative Maxine Waters, the top Democrat on the House Financial Services Committee, who wants to know how Wells Fargo wrongly charged roughly 570,000 customers for auto insurance they did not need, leading to unwarranted delinquencies and car repossessions.
+That letter accompanied one sent by Representative Maxine Waters, the top Democrat on the House Financial Services Committee, who wants to know how Wells Fargo wrongly charged roughly 570,000 customers for auto insurance they did not ask for or need, leading to unwarranted delinquencies and car repossessions.

 Unwanted auto insurance is the latest wrinkle in a months-long scandal over sales practices at Wells Fargo, where employees also created as many as 2.1 million deposit and credit card accounts in customers' names without their permission.